opencv/opencv/modules/objdetect/doc/latent_svm.rst

 model at a particular position and scale is the maximum over components, of the score of that component model at the given location.

+In OpenCV there are C implementation of Latent SVM and C++ wrapper of it.
+C version is the structure :ocv:struct:`CvObjectDetection` and a set of functions working with this structure (see :ocv:func:`cvLoadLatentSvmDetector`, :ocv:func:`cvReleaseLatentSvmDetector`, :ocv:func:`cvLatentSvmDetectObjects`).
+C++ version is the class :ocv:class:`LatentSvmDetector` and has slightly different functionality in contrast with C version - it supports loading and detection of several models.

+There are two examples of Latent SVM usage: ``samples/c/latentsvmdetect.cpp`` and ``samples/cpp/latentsvm_multidetect.cpp``.

+.. highlight:: c

 CvLSVMFilterPosition